radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 ```

 2. This file points to replica-patch.yaml which contains parameters to change the replica number of pods to 10.
-2. These 2 files are then committed to my configurational files to patch my Kubernetes cluster.
+2. These 2 files are then committed to my configuration files to patch my Kubernetes cluster.
+Note that this means SREs can continue to patch resources that may have been previously deployed by Radius, using their current Kubernetes patch mechanisms (e.g. Kustomize).

 > As an SRE, I'm very happy with this experience because I did not have to change anything in my normal workflow behavior and was able to leverage Flux and my normal YAML file workflow.

 > This is the current state for GitOps and Kustomize, thus should not require any new features to be implemented in Radius.

-**Option 2 Advanced SRE**
+**Option 2: patch via modification of Radius definitions**

 1. Using my editor of choice, VSCode, I'll make changes to the replica number for the pods through changing the parameter of replica sets that my MongoDB recipe takes in as defined in its Radius Environment resource in `env.bicep`: